 The engineering physics concentration is part of the physics major.

-This four-year concentration differs from our 3-2 engineering program in that students stay at Gordon for their undergraduate career and receive a physics degree upon completion.
-This concentration prepares students to make contributions in fields as diverse as biotechnology, nanotechnology, materials science, renewable energy, medical physics, and many others.
+This four-year concentration differs from our 3-2 engineering program in that students stay at Gordon for their undergraduate career and receive a physics degree (B.S.) upon completion.
+This concentration prepares students to make contributions in fields such as biotechnology, nanotechnology, materials science, renewable energy, medical physics, and many others.

-In addition to the required courses listed near the bottom of this page that all physics majors must take, the following four courses are required for the engineering physics concentration.
+In addition to the required courses listed near the bottom of this page that all physics majors must take, the following courses are required for the engineering physics concentration: